 - Maximum 3 hours of AGRI 310 Study Tours in International Agriculture or NRES 492 International Study Tours in Natural Resource Management

 A student, in consultation with the academic advisor and a minor advisor (chosen from those above), prepares a list of courses on the CASNR Revision of Minor form, obtains the appropriate signatures and submits the minor form to the minor coordinator prior to the deadline for submitting the application for graduation.
-While students may apply during their senior year, planning for the minor and application are recommended earlier in order to get maximum benefit from the minor.
+While students may apply during their senior year, planning for the minor and application are recommended earlier in order to get the maximum benefit from the minor.

 Upon approval, the minor program will be forwarded to the Office of the University Registrar, with a copy supplied to the student’s college.
 The minor will be recorded on the student’s transcript upon graduation.
 Students interested in pursuing an International Agriculture and Natural Resources minor should contact the minor coordinator, Jon Kerrigan, or the CASNR Dean’s Office, 103 Agricultural Hall.

 |AECN 420||International Food and Agricultural Trade||3|

 |AGRI 282||Introduction to Global Agricultural and Natural Resources Issues||3|

 |PLAS 107 / NRES 107||Invasive Plant Species: Impacts on Ecosystems||3|